kylebarron/language-stata/README.md

 Note that in your `config.cson` file there can only be a single `'.source.stata'` top-level key, and only a single `editor` key under `'.source.stata'`.
 If you customize some other settings within the Stata grammar, you might already have a `'.source.stata'` key, and thus you would add the `commentStart` key to it.

+## Running Code

+There are three ways to run code in Stata from Atom

+1. The [Hydrogen](https://atom.io/packages/Hydrogen) package in conjunction with the new [Stata Jupyter kernel](https://kylebarron.github.io/stata_kernel/) shows Stata results inside Atom next to your code.
+The gif at the top of the page is an example of this setup.
+A few features:

+    - Works with Windows, macOS, and Linux.
+Has an easier install on Windows than `stata-exec`.
+    - Use a different session of Stata for each file, or connect them all to the same session.
+    - Autocompletions as you type based on the variables and macros in memory
+    - Use any type of comments in your code
+    - Low-latency connections with remote sessions of Stata.
+Possible to reconnect to a running remote session if you get disconnected.
+    - Use `#delimit ;` interactively with your code

+2. The [`stata-exec`](https://atom.io/packages/stata-exec) package sends selected Stata code to an open Stata GUI window on Windows, macOS, and Linux.
+This differs from Hydrogen because it allows you to still interact with the Stata GUI.
+This might be easier for users who are new to Stata.
+However, it can be difficult to successfully install this on Windows.
+3. The [script](https://atom.io/packages/script) package will run code in the Stata console, but has the limitations 1) each command is run in a separate session of Stata, 2) it currently doesn't work with selections; you have to run the entire file, 3) it doesn't work on Windows.

 ## Dynamic Documents

 ![](img/dyntext_domd.png)